fermarsan/aixt/docs/How to contribute.md

 ## How to contribute?
-The main idea of using the `setup.yaml` is to make the contributions easy.
-Each contributor has to code the API functions for the specific C compiler and the setup file.
-Also, it is necesary to do a Makeile to run in sequence the transiler and compiler tools.
+The main idea of using the `setup.yaml` is making the contributions easier.
+Each contributor has to code the API functions for the specific C compiler and aditionally the setup file.
+Also, it is necesary to do a Makefile to run in sequence the transiler and compiler tools.